-With MIDI Recording, you can create a MIDI Song which consists of 16 channels (parts) by recording each channel independently, allowing you create a complete piece.
-By default, keyboard parts are assigned to channels 1 - 3, and Style parts such as rhythm and bass are assigned to channels 9 - 16.
-Here, you will learn how to specify the channel and part for recording as you like, and overdub the channels one by one.
+A MIDI Song consists of 16 channels and in general, keyboard parts are assigned to channels 1 - 3, and Style parts such as rhythm and bass are assigned to channels 9 - 16.
+With MIDI recording, you can create a MIDI Song by recording each part to the desired channel one by one.